Garage Upgrades and Tools

 So I have this old filing cabinet that I will be using to store things such as small engine parts, nuts and bolts, tapes and glues, etc.

 Here are some of the oldest pictures I could find of the garage.
-Now that I look at it there seemed to be a lot of space but there also wasn’t space to work on a vehicle.
+Now that I look at it, in the pictures it looks like there’s a lot of space but in reality, we didn’t even have enough space to fit a car inside.